Anmol-Ghadia/YetAnotherECommerceSite/README.md

 ![DB Draft](https://github.com/Anmol-Ghadia/YetAnotherECommerceSite/assets/47422194/e44b70f6-8980-4840-90a6-733c34cc8120)

+## Frontend Migration to TS and eslint
+Gradually .jsx files will be dropped in favour for .tsx.
+Also new files should adhere to a modified version of airbnb linting style.

+The project is using Approach `Level 1A` as listed on [React Docs](https://react-typescript-cheatsheet.netlify.app/docs/migration/)

+It is recomended to run eslint and prettier before PRs for code consistency

 ## Build Notes:
 1) Remove React Strict tags from `index.js`
 1) Set Cookie paramaeter `secure: true` in Login.jsx